Advertisement

 Loppis is the usual Swedish word for a flea market, and these are a hugely popular way to spend sunny weekends as people set up makeshift stalls to buy and sell secondhand items, crafts, and more at bargain prices.

-It's not hard to see why Swedes love them so much: loppisar take place outdoors and so allow visitors to make the most of the summer; the focus on re-using is eco-friendly; the low prices are always a bonus in pricey Sweden; and then there's the chance of finding a great vintage accessory or piece of furniture.
+It's not hard to see why Swedes love them so much: in summer months, loppisar take place outdoors and so allow visitors to make the most of the season; the focus on re-using is eco-friendly; the low prices are always a bonus in pricey Sweden; and then there's the chance of finding a great vintage accessory or piece of furniture.

-The full term is loppmarknad, or lopptorg in Swedish-speaking Finland, but as we've mentioned before in this column, it's common in colloquial Swedish to shorten words by knocking off the final syllable or two and adding the suffix -is, hence loppis.
+The full term is loppmarknad, or lopptorg amongst Swedish speakers in Finland, but as we've mentioned before in our word of the day articles, it's common in colloquial Swedish to shorten words by knocking off the final syllable or two and adding the suffix -is, hence loppis.

 To say 'at a flea market', you use the preposition , for example ska vi gå på loppis? (shall we go to a flea market).